hc1204766248/learngit/readme.txt

-Git is a version control system.
+Git is a distributed version control system. new line new line 3 new line 4
 Git is free software.
+new line 7